malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker.md

 [iFacialMocap](./external_tracker_ifacialmocap)

-(*when other app supported, the link will come here.)
+(*This area will be updated when other app supported.)

 #### Use LipSync with External Tracking App